TimHi/FakeProductApp/README.md

 # FakeProductApp

+Small playground app to learn new patterns/technology.
 Display products, their rating and the price in a list.
 Data is fetched from [FakeStoreAPI](https://fakestoreapi.com)

 ## Preview

 ![screenshot of the app](https://github.com/TimHi/FakeProductApp/blob/main/img/screenshot.png)

+## Further improvements

+- Extend filter to actually modify the displayed products
+- Navigation to detailed view on click